Health effects of radon: Federal Radon Action Plan

 The Federal Radon Action Plan, also known as FRAP, was created in 2010 and launched in 2011.
 It was piloted by the U.S. Environmental Protection Agency in conjunction with the U.S. Departments of Health and Human Services, Agriculture, Defense, Energy, Housing and Urban Development, the Interior, Veterans Affairs, and the General Services Administration.
-The goal set forth by FRAP was to eliminate radon induced cancer that can be prevented by expanding radon testing, mitigating high levels of radon exposure, and developing radon resistant construction, and to meet Healthy People 2020 radon objectives.
-They identified the barriers to change as limited public knowledge of the dangers of radon exposure, the perceived high costs of mitigation, and the availability of radon testing.
+The goal set forth by FRAP was to eliminate radon-induced cancer that can be prevented by expanding radon testing, mitigating high levels of radon exposure, developing radon-resistant construction, and meeting Healthy People 2020 radon objectives.
+They identified the barriers to change such as limited public knowledge of the dangers of radon exposure, the perceived high costs of mitigation, and the availability of radon testing.
 As a result, they also identified major ways to create change: demonstrate the importance of testing and the ease of mitigation, provide incentives for testing and mitigation, and build the radon services industry.
 To complete these goals, representatives from each organization and department established specific commitments and timelines to complete tasks and continued to meet periodically.
 However, FRAP was concluded in 2016 as The National Radon Action Plan took over.
 In the final report on commitments, it was found that FRAP completed 88% of their commitments.
 They reported achieving the highest rates of radon mitigation and new construction mitigation in the United States as of 2014.
 FRAP concluded that because of their efforts, at least 1.6 million homes, schools, and childcare facilities received direct and immediate positive effects.

 National Radon Action Plan

 The National Radon Action Plan, also known as NRAP, was created in 2014 and launched in 2015.
-It is led by The American Lung Association with collaborative efforts from the American Association of Radon Scientists and Technologists, American Society of Home Inspectors, Cancer Survivors Against Radon, Children's Environmental Health Network, Citizens for Radioactive Radon Reduction, Conference of Radiation Control Program Directors, Environmental Law Institute, National Center for Healthy Housing, U.S. Environmental Protection Agency, U.S. Department of Health and Human Services, and U.S. Department of Housing and Urban Development.
-The goals of NRAP are to continue efforts set forth by FRAP to eliminate radon induced cancer that can be prevented by expanding radon testing, mitigating high levels of radon exposure, and developing radon resistant construction.
+It is led by the American Lung Association with collaborative efforts from the American Association of Radon Scientists and Technologists, American Society of Home Inspectors, Cancer Survivors Against Radon, Children's Environmental Health Network, Citizens for Radioactive Radon Reduction, Conference of Radiation Control Program Directors, Environmental Law Institute, National Center for Healthy Housing, U.S. Environmental Protection Agency, U.S. Department of Health and Human Services, and U.S. Department of Housing and Urban Development.
+The goals of NRAP are to continue efforts set forth by FRAP to eliminate radon-induced cancer that can be prevented by expanding radon testing, mitigating high levels of radon exposure, and developing radon resistant construction.
 NRAP also aims to reduce radon risk in 5 million homes, and save 3,200 lives by 2020.
 To complete these goals, representatives from each organization have established the following action plans: embed radon risk reduction as a standard practice across housing sectors, provide incentives and support to test and mitigate radon, promote the use of certified radon services and build the industry, and increase public attention to radon risk and the importance of reduction.
 The NRAP is currently in action, implementing programs, identifying approaches, and collaborating across organizations to achieve these goals.